cjlarose/cjlarose.github.io/_posts/2014-12-09-flux-show-exceptions.md

 {% endhighlight %}

 That's it!
 Now your exceptions will be logged to the console again.
+Happy debugging!

 [1]: https://github.com/facebook/flux
 [2]: https://www.npmjs.org/package/flux